Kiliveti Sanjeevaiah

 Kiliveti Sanjeevaiah (born 1964) is an Indian politician from Andhra Pradesh.
-He is an MLA of YSR Congress Party from Sullurpeta Assembly Constituency which is reserved for SC community in Nellore District.
-He won the 2019 Andhra Pradesh Legislative Assembly Election.
-He was nominated again to contest the 2024 Assembly Election from Sullurpeta Constituency despite differences within the party.
+He is an MLA of the YSR Congress Party from the Sullurpeta Assembly Constituency which is reserved for SC community in the erstwhile Nellore District, presently in Tirupati district.
+He won the 2019 Andhra Pradesh Legislative Assembly election.
+He was nominated again to contest the 2024 Assembly election from Sullurpeta Constituency despite differences within the party.

 Early life and education

-He was born in Kadaluru Village, Tada Mandal, Nellore District.
-He did his B.Tech. in Civil Engineering from NBKR IST, Vidyanagar, SPSR Nellore, affiliated with SV University in 1989.
+He was born in Kadaluru village, Tada Mandal, Nellore District.
+He did his B.Tech. in Civil Engineering from NBKR IST, Vidyanagar, SPSR Nellore, presently Tirupati district, affiliated with SV University in 1989.

 Career

-He began his political journey with YSR Congress Party.
-He won the 2014 Andhra Pradesh Legislative Assembly Election defeating Parasa Venkata Rathnaiah of Telugu Desam Party by a margin of 3,726 votes.
-He won again in the 2019 Andhra Pradesh Legislative Assembly Election defeating Parasa Venkata Rathnaiah of TDP by a huge margin of 61,292 votes.
+He began his political journey with the YSR Congress Party.
+He won the 2014 Andhra Pradesh Legislative Assembly election defeating Parasa Venkata Rathnaiah of Telugu Desam Party by a margin of 3,726 votes.
+He won again in the 2019 Andhra Pradesh Legislative Assembly election defeating Parasa Venkata Rathnaiah of TDP by a huge margin of 61,292 votes.
 He is credited with a lot of developmental works in the district.